ebrahimabdallah/Introduction_to_Algorithms/Notes/Chapter3.md

 *  an algorithm that is asymptotically more efficient will be the best choice for all but very small inputs.

-* We will use asymptotic notation primarily to describe the running times

 * **to remember** we can often describe the running time of an algorithm merely by inspecting the algorithm’s overall structure